What are Tax Treaties?

 One reason you may fall into this category is if you lived in the UK, worked in the UK for a UK company, but then were sent abroad for a period of time.
 Since that income was earned while working in the US, it is not considered foreign income.

 To avoid double taxation here, you will need to file Form 8833.
-Unlike the tax forms most Americans are traditionally used to, where they fill in numbers, names, and addresses, Form 8833 is a little different.
+Unlike the tax forms most Americans are traditionally used to, where they fill in numbers, names, and addresses, Form 8833 is slightly different.
 You will have to write a summary of why you are filing it, why you were earning income in the US, and which article of the US UK Tax treaty you are claiming.

 We Can Help!